OmkarYeole/Friendly-Neighbourhood-Car-Dealership-using-OOP/README.md

 **Maintenance Services:** Include car repair and cleaning operations.

-**Racing Events:** Users can participate in racing events to test car performance.
+**Racing Events:** Users can participate in racing events to check which racer is the best.

 **Design Patterns:** Utilizes design patterns such as Observer, Strategy, Decorator, Factory, Singleton, and Command for modular and maintainable code.